Karem1986/Flask-Python-Form/README.md

 And also the service directory:
        kubectl get services/mysql

-Access the pod configuration for mysql:
+Access the pod configuration for mysql, use the Password specified in the db deployment configuration.
     kubectl exec -it <MYSQL_POD_NAME> -- /bin/sh

 Create the table with data: